Installing Concrete Paver Edging

 Easy Color in Your Landscaping Beds | Pretty Handy Girl

 Spread the mulch 2 – 3″ deep around your plants with a bow rake.
-Anything less than 2″ won’t control weeds and retain moisture as well.
+Anything less than 2″ won’t control weeds or retain moisture.

 Container Gardening: